Deepak-K-Anand/Personal-Website/README.md

 ## 💾 Data Flow
 Here is a brief outline of how the Data Flows:
-1. The `HEADER` component uses the Firebase Web SDK to query the entire `JSON document` from the Firebase Server
+1. The `APP` component uses the Firebase Web SDK to query the entire `JSON document` from the Firebase Server
-2. This entire JSON document is then passed as an attribute to the child components
+2. This entire JSON document is then passed as an attribute to all the child components

 ## Interactive Chat
 ![image](https://user-images.githubusercontent.com/3683725/81493132-7eac9280-92bb-11ea-8ddb-ceb02664de3f.png)